jramosg/cljfmt/README.md

   true if cljfmt should align the keys and values of maps such that they line up in columns.
 Defaults to false. **Experimental.**

-* `:blank-lines-separate-alignment?` -
+* `blank-lines-separate-alignment` -
   true if cljfmt should treat blank lines as separators when aligning columns.
   When enabled, alignment groups are separated by blank lines, allowing independent alignment within each group.
-Defaults to false. **Experimental.**
+  Defaults to false.
+  **Experimental.**

 * `:blank-line-forms` - map of symbols that tell cljfmt which forms are allowed to have blank lines inside of them.
 The value may be either `:all`, which